cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 is ultimately forgettable.
 Despite taking larger steps away from the *Souls*-like genre, it fails to innovate in those areas, instead borrowing tropes from other games.

+While both games are polished and enjoyable, I hold *TUNIC* in higher esteem and would recommend it over *Death's Door*.

 ## Appendix
 Below are some diagrams referenced above.
 They are a bit too large to squeeze